binaryage/cljs-oops/readme.md

 Boss: "Don't tell me that a random person on the Internet was wrong again."
 You:  (sad face) "Yep, they provided slightly outdated externs!"
 ```

-This is a ClojureScript micro-library providing a few essential macros for operating with native Javascript objects.

 ### Object operations